gautam1998/bit-predict/README.md

 <img src="images/naive_forcast.png"/>

-This project is an extension of the project in the Zero to Mastery TensorFlow for Deep Learning course taken by Daniel Bourke
+This project is an extension of the project in the Zero to Mastery TensorFlow for Deep Learning course taught by Daniel Bourke

 ## Modelling Experiments